 If you don’t do this, the company could continue to issue a request to take the money out of your account via a Direct Debit mandate.
 If an error has been made, we will refund it under the Direct Debit Guarantee.
 But you might have to wait for this and if you had already planned to spend the money on something else, you could be left short for a bill.

 To avoid this, get in touch with the company you have the Direct Debit registered with and make sure you inform them you’re cancelling the service.
 That way, you'll have cancelled from both ends.

 And that's it – always inform your bank, building society or alternative provider like thinkmoney that you want to cancel a Direct Debit, as well as the company collecting it.

 Have more questions about Direct Debits?
-Find out all about using your thinkmoney Personal Account here.
+Find out all about using your thinkmoney Managed Current Account here.